+I didn’t know what to say, but the rage wouldn’t let me stay quiet.
 “You’re good at making yourself sound smart, but you’re not,” I said aggressively.
 “It’s all just a bunch of fancy words to try and justify what you Stern do to people.
 Why don’t you just be honest and beat us up like the others?!”

 “That is not –”

 “I grew up down the street from that kid!”
 I shouted over her.
 I had only barely figured out where I was going with this, but a righteous rage was building in my chest.
 “Javin Mawr!
 He went to prison for stealing a pair of headphones!
 He was sixteen, just like I am now!
 No corrupt cop beat him up!
 It was legal!
 Everything they did to him was legal!
 They gave him twelve months in jail!
 A year of his life, GONE!
 For a half decent pair of headphones!!”
 My face was hot, tears springing to my eyes.
 What was I feeling?
 I had never really cared about Javin before – in fact, I’d always thought he was kind of a dumbass.
-But it was like I had suddenly woken up to how wrong it was.
+But with the Blood God burning inside me, it was like I had suddenly woken up to how wrong it was.
 All the pain, the humiliation of being trapped by a system that never cared for him.
 It had opened the lid to a bottomless well of pain and rage.
 I couldn’t stop ripping into Justicar with my words, straining my throat just to spit out the barest shadow of what it would take to set things right.
 “He got out last year, and he just hasn’t been the same!
 He doesn’t want to talk about it, he just clams up!
 You think maybe he was traumatized there, just a little?!”